callum-mccracken/UBC_PHAS_Comprehensive_May_2023/the_plan.md

 - Try to finish by March 24

+- Status: kind of finished?
+Skipped a bunch of questions (e.g. ).
+Could come back.

+- Left to do: 35/36/37

 ## Mechanics -- 45 problems

-- Try to finish Q15 by March 24

-- Try to finish completely by March 31
+- Try to finish by March 31

+- Done some of the first problems (1-6)

+- Goal form March 31: finish all the UC questions with diagrams (no particular reason but cuts down the number)

+- From Goldstein: read chapters 1-6 in particular Ch5 about rigid bodies

 ## Electromagnetism -- 44 problems